-"Label switching" refers to the fact that system routers form a label-switched path (LSP), which is a predetermined path that routes the traffic within the network.
+"Label switching" refers to the fact that system routers form a label-switched path (LSP), which is a predetermined path that routes the traffic within the network —another essential facet of the MPLS definition.
 This results in better transmission and overall superior quality of service (QoS) when compared to regular IP routing.
 Some companies have—and continue to use—it, particularly when a strong, uninterrupted connection is critical.
 It reduces latency and allows companies to execute smoother videoconferences or Voice over Internet Protocol (VoIP) calls, which depend on smooth, uninterrupted streams of data.

-These objectives are similar to those of software-defined wide-area networking (SD-WAN).
+These objectives are similar to those of what is a SD-WAN?
 With an SD-WAN-powered connection, data is transferred more efficiently, producing smoother performance.
 For example, if a company wanted to ensure a smooth videoconference with several satellite offices or remote employees, they could use SD-WAN to make sure each video signal reaches everyone in the conference efficiently.
 Similar to MPLS, SD-WAN would produce an experience for the end-user with less latency while maintaining a higher resolution.

-MPLS is not a product or a service.
+MPLS is not a product or a service, and this distinction is key to understanding how MPLS works.
 Rather, it is a technique that designates paths to send data between nodes instead of endpoints.
 As a packet first enters the network, it gets assigned to a forwarding equivalence class (FEC), which dictates how the data packet is forwarded.
 This is done by appending a bit sequence label to the packet.

 In this way, data skips along short path labels instead of long network addresses.
 This can be done regardless of the underlying network protocols because MPLS is not limited to only handling one specific protocol.
 It supports whichever access technology is used—T1/E1, frame relay, digital subscriber line (DSL), or asynchronous transfer mode (ATM).